 Extra-Curricular Activities

-Pupils will have the opportunity to join groups which meet outwith normal school hours.
+Pupils will have the opportunity to join groups which meet out with normal school hours.
 These change from year to year but usually include a wide range of activities.
-There are, for example, well established groups for Basketball, Football, Drama, the Duke of Edinburgh Award Scheme and a number of Music groups.
+The programme for this session can be seen below.